 - Dip tomatoes in boiling water for 30 to 60 seconds until the skins split or wrinkle.

 - Dip into cold water, slip off the skins, and remove the cores.

 It is recommended that the skin of all varieties of tomatoes be removed before canning, including cherry tomatoes.
 If you have a lot of tomatoes and time is short, they may be frozen with skins on (or removed).
 When the tomatoes are thawed, the skins will slip right off.
 Tomatoes that have been frozen and thawed may be used in place of canned tomatoes in any recipe or canned following a tested recipe.

 Removing the skins is important for these reasons:

 - The skins of fruits and vegetables are sources of bacteria, yeasts, and molds.
-Some of these contaminants are removed when the produce is washed with cool water but it is not possible to remove it all.
-By peeling or slipping the skins, the bacterial load is greatly reduced rendering a safer final product.
+Some of these contaminants are removed when produce is washed with cool water, but removing it all is impossible.
+The bacterial load is reduced by peeling or slipping the skins, resulting in a safer final product.

-For more information on freezing, canning, and drying tomatoes, check out How to Preserve Tomatoes by Utah State University Extension and Preserve the Taste of Summer, Canning and Freezing Tomatoes by Iowa State Extension and Outreach.
+For more information on freezing, canning, and drying tomatoes, check out How to Preserve Tomatoes and Preserve the Taste of Summer, Canning and Freezing Tomatoes.
 When canning tomatoes or tomato products, remember to acidify with commercially bottled lemon juice or citric acid to prevent the possibility of botulism.